-The work described in this article has been published as a paper titled "Airflow and optic flow mediate antennal positioning in flying honeybees" in eLife and can be accessed at https://elifesciences.org/content/5/e14449#api_box.
-A podcast about this work produced by eLife can also be downloaded at https://elifesciences.org/podcast/episode30.
+The work described in this article has been published as a paper titled “Airflow and optic flow mediate antennal positioning in flying honeybees” in eLife and can be accessed at https://elifesciences.org/content/5/e14449#api_box.
+A podcast about the work produced by the journal eLife can be downloaded here.

 Sanjay Sane and Taruni Roy Khurana are affiliated to the National Centre for Biological Sciences (NCBS), Bangalore.